AdobeDocs/experience-manager-forms-cloud-service.en/help/aem-forms-workflow-step-reference.md

 ## Generate Document of Record step {#generate-document-of-record-step}

 When a form is filled or submitted, you can keep a record of the form, in print or in document format.
-This record is referred to as a Document of Record (DoR).
+This record is referred as a Document of Record (DoR).
 You can use the Generate Document of record step to create a read-only or interactive PDF version of an adaptive form.
 The PDF version contains information filled-in to the form along with the layout of the adaptive form.

 The Document of Record step has the following properties: